Real Name | Howard Louis Carr Jr. |

 Relationship with Donald Trump

-During the Donald Trump 2016 presidential campaign, Carr hosted rallies and he had lunch with the candidate on his private jet.
+During Donald Trump's 2016 presidential campaign, Carr hosted rallies and he had lunch with the candidate on his private jet.
+On June 29, 2016, Carr, as an opening speaker at a rally for Trump in Bangor, Maine, made a Native American "war whoop" when referring to Democratic Senator Elizabeth Warren of Massachusetts.[25]
 Carr had candidate Trump on his radio show more than a dozen times, including election night.
-In 2017, Carr and his wife Kathy joined as member of the Mar-a-Lago Club, a resort and hotel for dues-paying members.[4]

 Personal life